pinpoint-apm/pinpoint-c-agent/PHP/pinpoint_php_example/Readme.md

 ### Tutorial

-1. First,you need to know how to use [php_simple_aop](https://github.com/eeliu/php_simple_aop/blob/master/Readme.md) and how it works.
+1. First,you need to know how to use [ php_simple_aop ☚](https://github.com/eeliu/php_simple_aop/blob/master/Readme.md) and how it works.
 2. Write your own XXXPlugin.php class.

    ```php